 You should always be aware of activity that occurs around your home, at all times.
 Unfortunately, humans don’t have two pairs of eyes, so other methods of surveillance must be relied upon.
-In the 21st century, home surveillance products are abundant, with lots of exciting upgrades on the clunky, outdated cameras of old.
+In the 21st century, home surveillance products are abundant, with lots of exciting upgrades on the clunky, outdated cameras of the old.

 Nowadays, it’s possible to link an entire camera system to a home assistant, your smartphone, laptop, or all three simultaneously with a 4K camera system.
 Check out the eight security camera bundles reviewed below, then the information guide that follows.
 Let’s begin!